 Families can be left in a precarious situation if the unforeseen were to happen

 We all intend that our plans will come good.
 But making sure that you and your family can cope if you fall ill or die prematurely is something we can too easily put to one side.
-In particular, a recent study identified that financial protection is something that millions of fathers in the UK, and their families, could benefit from.
+In particular, a recent study identified that financial protection is something that millions of parents in the UK, and their families, could benefit from.

 More than half (58%) of men in the UK with dependent children have no life insurance, meaning that just over 4.5 million fathers are leaving their families in a precarious situation if the unforeseen were to happen.
 Worryingly, this has increased by five percentage points compared with 2017, a year-on-year increase of around 542,000 individuals.